Bucket List: Tourist Attractions and Best Places to Visit in Venice, Italy

 Go sightseeing at St. Mark’s Square.

 This is one of the top things in Venice, and it is a well-known piazza.
 The square is situated on the grand canal opposite the island of San Giorgio Maggiore.
 This is a truly stunning place to visit, as it holds great importance in Venice.

-You will also get to see many important buildings like St. Mark’s Basilica, Torre dell’ Orologio, Doge’s Palace.
-This is the best place to start your tour when you are in Venice, as you will see some magnificent things.
+You will also see many important buildings like St. Mark’s Basilica, Torre dell’ Orologio, Doge’s Palace.
+This is the best place to start your tour in Venice, as you will see some magnificent things.

 Walk around Ponte di Rialto